-Office buildings sometimes have the temperature turned down on weekends and, most the time causes chilling, which harms the plants.
+Office buildings sometimes have the temperature turned down on weekends and, most of the time, causes chilling, which harms the plants.

 Drafts are a problem for plants as well.
 The can be too cold or too warm can cause the dropping of leaves, flowers, or flower buds.
 As a rule, plants are prone to be damaged if they end up in the corner where heat gets trapped.

 Temperature adversely affects the plants in several ways.
-If a plant has all the factors needed for maximum growth, but the temperature is too cold, the plant will grow more slowly than it should or cause some noticeable problems.
+If a plant has all the factors needed for maximum growth, but the temperature is too cold, it will grow more slowly than it should or cause some noticeable problems.

-Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant, or aglaonema (silver queen), and even some orchids show signs of being too cold, right away.
+Cold temperature problems generally show up slowly – unless you are a dracaena, ming aralia, kentia palm, snake plant, or aglaonema (silver queen).
+Even some orchids show signs of being too cold right away.